HarryNg/java_inventory_management/README.md

 ## Level 1

-- Create class `Item`, which has at least name (readonly), quantity, and created date, which are private.
+- Create class `Store.Item`, which has at least name (readonly), quantity, and created date, which are private.
 - Amount of each item cannot be negative.
 - Constructor to take parameters of the needed fields, however, created date (optional, if not set, it will be current date).

-2. Create class `Store` with the following properties and methods:
+2. Create class `Store.Store` with the following properties and methods:
 - A collection to store items, which is private.
 Initially, this will be an empty collection.
 - Implement a method getItemsList that returns a list of all items in the store.
 - Implement a method getItemsMap that returns a map where keys are item names and values are item objects.